Merchant Navy (horse): 2018: four-year-old season

 In the spring of 2018, Merchant Navy moved to the northern hemisphere and joined the stable of Aidan O'Brien at Ballydoyle in Ireland.
 His relocation followed his partial acquisition by John Magnier's Coolmore Stud and he henceforth raced for a partnership including Susan Magnier, Derrick Smith and Michael Tabor as well as the "Merchant Navy Syndicate".
 His first run in Europe came in the Group 3 Greenlands Stakes over six furlongs at the Curragh on 26 May in which he was ridden by Ryan Moore and started the 9/2 third choice in the betting behind Brando (Prix Maurice de Gheest) and Tasleet (Duke of York Stakes).
 He started slowly but moved up into third place entering the final furlong before staying on strongly to take the lead in the closing stages and win by a length from Spirit of Valor.

 At Royal Ascot on 23 June Merchant Navy contested the Diamond Jubilee Stakes and started at odds of 4/1 in a twelve-runner field.
 Harry Angel started favourite, while the other runners included Redkirk Warrior, The Tin Man, Librisa Breeze (British Champions Sprint Stakes), City Light (Prix de Saint-Georges), Bound For Nowhere (Shakertown Stakes), D'Bai (John of Gaunt Stakes) and Spirit of Valor.
 Partnered by Moore, Merchant Navy tracked the leaders before making a forward move approaching the final furlong but was hampered when the early leader Bound For Nowhere hung to the left.
 He gained the advantage in the final strides but was strongly challenged by the French horse City Light and the pair crossed the line together.
 Although City Light appeared to have won the race the photo finish revealed that Merchant Navy had hung on to prevail by a short head.
 After the race O'Brien said "We thought it was kind of an impossible task for him...
 I can’t tell you how happy we are.
 He is relaxed, genuine, a good mover and has a good mind.
 He is very docile.
 He has no problem in any way.
 He is really a joy to do anything with".

 Less than a week after his win at Ascot it was announced that Merchant Navy had been retired from racing to become a breeding stallion for the Coolmore Stud.

 In the 2018 World's Best Racehorse Rankings Merchant Navy was given a rating of 118, making him the 78th best racehorse in the world and the fifth best sprinter in Europe.

+Stud career

+After initially standing as a sire at Coolmore Stud, Merchant Navy was sold to Kooringal Stud, where as of 2023 has a service fee of $23,200.